-Head of team, Nicola August, has been an Approved Panel Deputy of the Court of Protection for some years and has successfully been reappointed to the panel following a rigorous selection process.
-She is the only Panel Deputy in East Kent and Medway and this is a reflection of her level of expertise in this highly specialised area of work.
+Nicola August heads up our team and is an approved Panel Deputy of the Court of Protection.
+Nicola is the only Panel Deputy in East Kent and Medway, highlighting her level of expertise in this highly specialised area of work.

-Where an individual does not have someone in the role of deputy, or more complex circumstances require a professional deputy, Nicola August may be called upon by the Court of Protection to act on their behalf.
-In Nicola’s capacity as a Panel Deputy, intricate matters are often referred to her for investigation, such as when a person’s financial assets are unknown or an individual has been subjected to financial abuse.
+Where an individual does not have someone in the role of deputy, or in more complex circumstances where a professional deputy is required, Nicola may be called upon by the Court of Protection to act on their behalf.

-The Office of the Public Guardian checks services provided by Panel Deputies through their Panel Deputy Assurance Visit system, the Furley Page team passed with flying colours in March 2016.
+The Office of the Public Guardian assess services provided by Panel Deputies through their Panel Deputy Assurance Visit system.
+The Furley Page team passed their most recent assessment with flying colours.

 Call us on